ipt~

 Credits

-IPT~ is born between Tokyo University of the Arts and IRCAM Music Representations Team.
+ipt~ is born between Tokyo University of the Arts and IRCAM Music Representations Team.
 This project is supported by the ERC REACH (Raising Co-creativity in Cyber-Human Musicianship), directed by Gérard Assayag.

 Thanks to Kanami Koga and Simone Conforti for their continuous expertise on the flute.